 A fully immersive 3D space creates the right feeling and context for a new design concept, giving those participating the chance to reach out and almost touch each perfectly rendered object.

-Transforming opera, ballet and other artistic productions in a profound way
+Transforming opera, ballet and other artistic productions in a profound way with virtual reality